 1. Go easy on the salt

 Salt works on your kidneys to make your body hold on to more water.
 This extra stored water raises your blood pressure.
 It’s for this reason that excess salt consumption raises your blood pressure and reducing your salt (or sodium) intake is a good idea.
-This can be achieved by:

 - Limiting the amount of packaged, processed and canned foods you eat, and choosing fresh foods more often (especially fruits and vegetables)